phaserjs/phaser/README.md

 Development has begun on Phaser 3.
 At the moment it's still in the very early stages.
 We are asking for suggestions and feedback in [this forum thread](http://www.html5gamedevs.com/topic/7949-the-phaser-3-wishlist-thread/) so be sure to add your voice.

 We are currently experimenting with an ES6 based module system and we're keen for Phaser 3 to use as many native ES6 features as possible.
 It will be a significant refactoring of the code base, but never at the expense of features or ease-of-use.
-Development will be made public when the time is right.

-We don't anticipate a release until Summer 2015.
-Phaser 2 still has roadmap features left that we'd like to implement, but after 2.3 it will be in  maintenance mode as we work on Phaser 3.
+We don't anticipate a release until Summer 2015 and will support Phaser 2 fully in the meantime.

 If you are an exceptional JavaScript developer and would like to join the Phaser 3 development team then let us know.
 We have a limited budget available to pay towards your time.